With mass store closures by Sears, Toys “R” Us and other major brands, conventional wisdom says brick-and-mortar retail has one foot in the grave.

 This strategy also can use the Internet of Things (IoT).
 For example, Bluetooth beacons around a store can push e-coupons to this shopper’s phone when she’s in the right place at the right time.
 As my colleague, Aaron Lagowski, showed in a recent blog post, this strategy worked well for Redbox: Kiosk beacons alerted customers about new games and movies likely to interest them when they were shopping for ingredients for dinner rather than what to watch afterward.

 For retailers, one big challenge is making all of these disparate technologies work together toward their business goals.
-That’s why they often choose a partner such as CDW, which has dedicated teams for IoT, analytics, mobility and Wi-Fi that work together to create a tightly integrated, turnkey solution customized around each retailer’s unique strategy.
+That’s why they often choose a partner such as CDW, which has dedicated teams that work together to create a tightly integrated, turnkey solution customized around each retailer’s unique strategy.

 Or look at it this way: We’re like personal shoppers for retailers who realize it’s time to tear down the wall between online and offline because brick-and-mortar isn’t going away anytime soon.